seleniumbase/SeleniumBase/README.md

 * Setup your [Jenkins](http://jenkins-ci.org/) build server for running your tests at regular intervals.
 (Or you can use any build server you want.)

 * Setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
 This test framework already has the code you need to connect to it.
-(Modify the s3_manager.py file from the seleniumbase/core folder with connection details to your instance.)
+(Modify [settings.py](https://github.com/mdmintz/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance.)

 * Install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to make life easier by giving you a nice GUI tool that you can use to read & write from your DB directly.